vEnhance/django-discordo/README.md

 }
 ```

+(Webhook URL's are considered secrets,
+so you probably don't want to actually hardcode the URL's into `settings.py`
+if your source code is public.)

+#### Using environment variables directly

+If the URL's are not configured in `settings.py` then `django-discordo` will
-**Alternative**: You can also use environment variables
+check environment variables instead:
-(the handler will check settings first, then fall back to environment variables):

 ```bash
 # In your .env file